Scifabric/pybossa/README.md

 5. Choose the Python interpreter that you set up in the above section from the Python interpreter dropdown
 6. Add your absolute path mappings.
 For local, use your project's absolute path.
 For remote use the VM's project path (i.e. /vagrant).

-Now you can run and debug your project from PyCharm.
+Now you can run and debug your project from PyCharm, with breakpoints and everything.

 ## 6. Updating Currently Deployed Version